KaushalVachhani/Hotel-Review-Sentiment-Analysis/README.md

 # Hotel-Review-Sentiment-Analysis
-This repository will contain end to end solution which will predict whether hotel reviews are positive or negative
+This repository contains end to end solution to predict whether hotel reviews are positive or negative.
+Application is deployed using heroku plateform @ https://hotel-reviews-sentiment.herokuapp.com/